typedb/typedb-examples/fullstack/README.md

 # TypeSpace: Fullstack Social Network Example

 TypeSpace is a fullstack example project for a social network, demonstrating a multi-language backend (Java, Rust, Python), a React frontend, and a TypeDB database with a rich schema.
 It is designed for experimentation, learning, and showcasing how different backend stacks can serve the same API and data model.

+The schema and data for this example can be found under `use-cases/social-network/schema.tql` and `use-cases/social-network/data.tql`.

 ---